code-312/ceic-jekyll/pages/about-us/mission-and-history.md

   text_area: "<h2>Mission</h2><p>Founded in 2019, the Cannabis Equity Illinois Coalition
-    is a grassroots nonprofit that advances equity in the State of Illinois by elevating community voices and collaborating with partners to create change in the cannabis industry.
-We fight to make sure the legalization of cannabis in Illinois repairs and reinvests in the communities most impacted by the War on Drugs, and to ensure the cannabis industry prioritizes people over profits.</p>"
+    is a grassroots nonprofit that advances equity in the State of Illinois by elevating community voices and collaborating with partners to create change in the cannabis industry.&lt;br&gt; We fight to make sure the legalization of cannabis in Illinois repairs and reinvests in the communities most impacted by the War on Drugs, and to ensure the cannabis industry prioritizes people over profits.</p>"
   style: Flashy
 - template: line
   style: Dotted
 - template: history
   event:
-  - date: '2019-04-01 00:00:00 -0500'
+  - date: 2019-04-01 00:00:00 -0500
     paragraph: During a series of town hall meetings hosted across the South Side of Chicago by Ilinois legislators, community members demanded accountability and transparency in the legalization law.
 This leads to the first Coalition